mariapilarlopez/capitole/README.md

 - Generate documention of the REST API.

 ## What have I used?
-Springboot, MyBatis, Swagger, Junit, Java11
+Springboot, MyBatis, Swagger, Junit, Java11, H2 database

 ## Execution
 Download code and execute